Generic name: selegiline (transdermal) (se LE ji leen (trans DERM al))

 If you have been taking fluoxetine (Prozac, Sarafem), you must stop taking it for 5 weeks before you begin using selegiline transdermal.

 Many drugs can interact with selegiline, and some drugs should not be used together.
 Tell your doctor about all your current medicines and any you start or stop using, especially:

 an herbal or dietary supplement that contains tyramine; or

 This list is not complete and many other drugs can interact with selegiline.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible interactions are listed in this medication guide.
-Give a list of all your medicines to any healthcare provider who treats you.

 More about selegiline

 - Side Effects